-Mount Canigou resembles a crow’s nest dominating the Eastern Pyrenees, and climbing to its summit is an unforgettable experience!
-The area has an exceptional range of outdoor activities on offer: hiking, pony trekking, donkey riding and electric bikes are amongst the many activities available in the Canigou region.
-Every year several thousand visitors scale Mount Canigou to reach its summit.
-If attempting ascent to the summit, please ensure you are adequately prepared, informed and equipped.
+The area offers an exceptional range of outdoor activities : hiking, horse rides, trekking with donkeys and use of electric bikes are amongst the many activities available in the Canigou area.
+Every year several thousand visitors climb Mount Canigou to reach its summit.
+If you are planning to climb to the summit, please ensure you are adequately prepared, informed and equipped.

-There are several routes to access the summit of Mt.
-Canigou, either on foot or, in part, by 4x4.
-The quickest route starts from Chalet des Cortalets which can be reached by 4x4: the most breathtaking route, ending with a stone staircase called the ‘Chimney’, starts from Mariailles.
-All routes and practical information are available on Conflent documentation regarding access to the Canigou summit.
+There are several routes to access the Canigou summit, either on foot or partly by 4x4.
+The quickest route begins at the Chalet des Cortalets which can be reached by 4x4: the most breathtaking route, ending with a stone staircase called the ‘Chimney’, starts from Mariailles.
+All routes and practical information are available in Conflent documentation regarding access to the Canigou summit.

-As the ascent to the summit of Mt.
+Seen as the ascent to the summit of Mt.
 Canigou requires mountaineering skills, you should be an experienced hiker and adequately prepared, especially when there is snow on the summit.
-It is important to consult weather conditions before leaving (Météo France: 00 33 (0)8 99 71 02 66) and be aware of weather conditions when climbing.
+It is important to check weather conditions before leaving (Météo France: 00 33 (0)8 99 71 02 66) and be aware of weather conditions when climbing.